Derecho-Project/derecho/applications/demos/README.md

 persisted = false
 logged = false
 ```
-The most important option in `OBJECTSTORE` section is `replicas`, the nodes, designated by their derecho node IDs, that will retain the data, and hence be able to create consumers.
+The most important option in `OBJECTSTORE` section is `replicas`, which designates a set of nodes by IDs to keep the data, and hence be able to create consumers.
 (Yes, only the replica nodes can start consumers.
 This is a limitation we are going to remove later in the object store.)
 The `persisted` and `logged` options need to be set to `false` so far (to be supported later.)

 Let's assume we have three nodes A(ID=0), B(ID=1), and C(ID=2).
 A publishes to `topic1`, B publishes to `topic2`, and C publishes to `topic3`; and they send a message per second.
 A, B, and C are all subscribe to all three topics.
 Then A's confiugration should look like this:
 ```